SidRoberts/phalcon-cron/README.md

 ## Waiting, Terminating And Killing ##

 By default all background processes register a [shutdown function](http://php.net/manual/en/function.register-shutdown-function.php) that forces the PHP script to wait for job to complete before shutting down.
-You can call `->wait()` on a Process and .
+You can call `->wait()` on a Process instance if you need to wait until it has finished.

 You can also use `->terminate()` and `->kill()` on a Process to send terminate and kill signals.